Paule-1953/d24-web-app/apps/monitoring/README.md

 This behavior occurs because GKE Autopilot implements specific security restrictions 0:3.
 While Kubernetes-level metrics (like pod status and readiness) are available, node-level metrics require hostPath volumes and elevated privileges that Autopilot restricts for security reasons.

+- Metrics like node_cpu_seconds_total and node_filesystem_size_bytes are unavailable because GKE Autopilot restricts access to node-level metrics.
+- Metrics like kube_pod_* are working because they are Kubernetes-level metrics that are accessible in Autopilot.

 Here are some working alternatives you can use instead:

 Container Resource Usage```promql